CANADA & USA FLAT FEE SHIPPING

 While the beverage industry in most First World Countries continues to boom, we are very aware that there is a vast majority of the population that lives without clean drinking water.
 In our opinion, clean drinking water should be a basic human right, and everyone should have access to it.

-In 2019 decided to donate a portion of our profits (1%) to Water.org for their continued efforts in making clean drinking available to everyone.
+In 2019 we decided to donate a portion of our profits (1%) to Water.org for their continued efforts in making clean drinking available to everyone.
 Over the course of 2019, we determined that was not enough and we could be doing more.

 We were in glass for two years and while glass is great, there are two big problems we had.

-1. It’s great to see the colours of the tea, but being exposed to light, it creates an unfortunate shelf life issue.
+1. It’s great to see the colours of the tea, but being exposed to light, creates an unfortunate shelf life issue.

 2. They break.
 It’s a simple fact.
 You drop a glass bottle filled with liquid onto a semi-hard surface, and that’s it, it’s everywhere.